lmachadopolettivalle/msc-thesis/desiimaginganalysis/README.md

 ## Compute angular correlation function

-Use `compute_2pcf.py` (with `Slurm`) to compute the angular correlation function of the selected targets, using the LS estimator.
+Use `compute_2PCF.py` (with `Slurm`) to compute the angular correlation function of the selected targets, using the LS estimator.

+Then, use `plot_2PCF.py` to display the computed corelation function.

 Prerequisites:
 - Run target selection